ersilia-os/easylinkage/README.md

 ### Merge

-Now that we have matching probabilities for each candidate pair, we can merge results in a data frame, only keeping matches with a probability of at least 50% (`min_proba = 0.5`).
+Now that we have matching probabilities for each candidate pair, we can merge results in a data frame and only keep matches with a probability of at least 50% (`min_proba = 0.5`).

 ```python
 from easylinkage.postprocessing import merge